Applied Parameters: ShowDialog=True

 - In your version control system - within a nominated repository and folder therein - with a working copy in your preferred location.

 - As a Managed Project - within a nominated repository and folder therein - with a working copy in your preferred location.
-A Managed Project is one that is stored in the version control system built into your Altium Vault.
+A Managed Project is one that is stored in a Design Repository created through the Altium Vault's local Version Control service, or in an external VCS repository referenced through this service.

 With all options for the new project defined as required, click OK.
 On creation, the project will be opened in the Projects panel.
 If you are creating a VCS-based or Managed Project, the project (and associated source files if applicable) will be added to the specified folder within the target Design Repository, then checked out to the local working folder.
-Note that at this stage, the project is added to the Design Repository, but still needs to be fully commited, as indicated by the blue cross(es) in the VCS Status column of the panel.
+Note that at this stage, the project is added to the Design Repository, but still needs to be fully commited, as indicated by the blue cross(es) overlaying the icons for the project and file(s), in the panel.

 - The default location for new projects (drive-based and checked out working copy) is based on the entry for the Document Path, on the System - Default Locations page of the Preferences dialog.
 The default Document Path is \Users\Public\Documents\Altium.
 A sub-folder, Projects, is added to this defined path, giving a full default location of \Users\Public\Documents\Altium\Projects.
 Note that if you determine your own location, that location will be remembered the next time you access the dialog.